Juvenile saddleback.

 Saddleback/tīeke conservation

 There are two species: North Island saddleback (Philesturnus rufusater) and South Island saddleback (P. carunculatus).
-The more endangered of the two species is the South Island saddleback, with only around 650 birds in existence.
+The more endangered of the two species is the South Island saddleback, with over 2000 birds in existence.

 Saddlebacks were once widespread throughout New Zealand's mainland and island forests.
-Their decline began in the mid 19th century, caused by forest clearance and introduced predators such as ship rats, feral cats and stoats.
+Their decline began with the arrival of people and the resulting forest clearance and introduced predators such as ship rats, feral cats and stoats.

-By this century, both species were close to extinction.
+By the 20th century both species were close to extinction.
 South Island saddlebacks were limited to three islands: Big South Cape, Pukeweka, and Soloman Islands (near Stewart Island), while the North Island species was restricted to Hen Island in the Hauraki Gulf.

 Rescued from disaster